 4. Explain Rules.
 No head shots.
 No throwing at people who are not participating (or the camera person).
 No coming back in the building once you’ve participated.
 Stay within boundaries.
 Wear goggles at all times.
 Have fun!

 5. Play.
 After explaining all the rules inside, head outside.
 Hand out goggles and make sure you have all the food placed appropriately and remind them that they can not pick up containers (if they do, the food fight will last about 30 seconds), but must reach into them to throw food.

 6. Clean Up.
 If you are playing on asphalt, you can use pressure washers, push brooms & garbage bags to clean up.
 If you can play in a field, the clean up might be a bit simpler for you.

-1. Make this event an invite night (we do it in conjunction with our Wednesday night service).
+1. Make this event an invite night (we do it in conjunction with an evening service).
 Your message can center around the practical need of those who are hungry(“whatever we do to the least”) as well as the spiritual hunger that we all have.
 I titled one of mine, “The Real Food Fight”.

 2. Create “touch cards” & posters for students to hand out or hang on their locker at school.
 Make sure the event, time, location & contact information are clearly marked.
 You’d be surprised by how many people want to get in on a food fight.

 3. Advertise it.
 You don’t have to spend money, but personally reach out to some of your students and ask them to share it.

 4. Film the event!
 I still see people post old videos of this event from time to time.

 5. Have a photographer set up to take pictures of anyone who wants one before and after the event.
 Side by sides are a lot of fun to share!

 6. Don’t make everyone participate.
 If they don’t want to get down and dirty, that’s fine.
 I encourage them to, but I never force them to.